 For instance, consider the following website statistics’ overview for a hypothetical website:

 Most website sellers use SEMrush or Ahrefs to gather and present their website’s statistics.
 However, Google Analytics makes the task much more accessible.
-It holistically offers website stats, which can then be made more presentable to buyers like:
+It holistically offers website stats, which can then be made more presentable to buyers.
+And with the new GA4 already launched, you can have even better and more thorough reports to help you with website flipping.

-No matter how you decide to present your website’s statistical information to a buyer, make sure it’s:
+No matter how you present your website’s statistical information to a buyer, make sure it’s:

-- paints an overall picture of your website’s what, why, and how to your potential buyers.
-If you have any existing agency contracts, be sure to mention those as well.
+- Paints an overall picture of your website’s what, why, and how to your potential buyers.

-In other words, when they look at your website stats, they instantly get a good idea of the website’s worth and promising search presence.
-If you are wondering how to sell a website quickly and efficiently, always ensure that data is presented in the right manner.
-Do mention any high ticket clients, especially recurring buyers.
+In other words, when they look at your website stats, they should instantly get a good idea of its worth and a promising search presence.
+Don’t forget to mention your high-ticket clients, especially recurring buyers.

 Tip: If you don’t want to go through the hassle of creating a statistical chart from scratch or presenting to your client whatever Google Analytics shows for your website, there are many free, downloadable templates for presenting website statistics.